 The findings and recommendations are available in the document ‘Barriers to accessing cannabis-based products for medicinal use on NHS prescription‘.

-Following the Government’s announcement on the 1 November 2018 that it would reschedule reschedule certain cannabis-based products for medicinal use, NHS England has provided guidance to clinicians following the rescheduling which sets out our expectations of what this regulatory change will mean in practice for clinicians working in the NHS and in private practice in England.
+Following the Government’s announcement on 01 November 2018 that it would reschedule certain cannabis-based products for medicinal use, NHS England has provided guidance to clinicians following the rescheduling, which sets out our expectations of what this regulatory change will mean in practice for clinicians working in the NHS and in private practice in England.